The holiday season can be the loneliest time of the year.

-When you are feeling alone it rubs salt into the wound to see so much activity and so much shopping and scurrying around.
+When you are feeling alone it rubs salt in the wound to see so much activity and so much shopping and scurrying around.

-Your only wish is that it will all go away as quickly as possible.
+Your only wish is that it would all go away as quickly as possible.

 What are you to feel when the whole world around you seems to be going berserk?
 Your loneliness is accentuated by all this contrast with your own situation.

 So you pretend to be bright and happy.
 But in reality you are feeling like the only person on the planet who feels miserable and so desperately alone.

 But take heart.
 There are many thousands of people right now who feel exactly as you do.
 The only difference is that you haven’t met them and you don’t know who they are.
 If somehow you could all get together you could have one huge bash that would put all the other party-goers to shame!

 But jokes aside, holiday seasons are notorious for making people feel miserable.
 There are many people out there right now who can’t wait for the holidays to be over so that they can get back to work quickly and regain some semblance of normality.

 The important thing to realize is that you are not alone.
 Many, many people are going through this very same feeling of depression this minute.

 The secret lies in learning how to cope with feeling lonely.
 And this means that you have to make a plan of action.

 It’s quite easy.
 Simply accept that this is the time to pamper yourself.
 Buy that special something you have always wanted.
 Treat yourself to something you know you will enjoy.